fedex2118/CoalaPy/README.md

 This is still a work in progress.

+# How to make it run?

+First of all you need to download ETE-3 Toolkit and use python version 3.6 or below.

+Once done just go to the main.py file.
+Below the if __name__ == "__main__" condition just pass your nexus file path to the main(path) call.

+Issues: the main function requires a Nexus file that has the same structure of the ones shown here in the /InputFiles/ folder to work.

+# More info

 More details about the algorithm functionality are showed in the following links below:

 Cophylogeny Reconstruction via an Approximate Bayesian Computation: https://academic.oup.com/sysbio/article/64/3/416/1631550?login=true